What is ScrollOut?

 - Missing

-is not the container that is actually scrolling.
-If your code is settingoverflow
+scrollingElementis not provided toScrollOutand thedocument.scrollingElementis not the container that is actually scrolling.
+If your code is settingoverflowto something other than the body/html element, it needs to be passed toScrollOutasscrollingElement.

 What's New?